Bharath-designer/bharath-designer/README.md

 ## About Me 🌟
 <br/>

 Are you looking for a web developer?
 You got me!
 Hey folks!
 I'm Bharath.
 I design and develop Web applications.
-Well adaptive person to grasp the concepts of new technology.
+I'm familiar with React and Vanilla Javascript for developing front-end and I use NodeJs for back-end and MongoDB for Database.
+I'm an adaptive person to grasp the concepts of new technology.

 <img align="right" width="450" src="terminal.svg"/>